 - Start to bring awareness to your body and your breathing

-- Notice when your mind wanders, and gently redirect your focus to your breathe
+- Notice when your mind wanders, and gently redirect your focus to your breath

 - Repeat for 5-10 minutes.
 Try to do this several times throughout the day.